AC Stark Shifts of Dark Resonances Probed with Ramsey Spectroscopy: Theory

-The theory of the off-resonant shift for Ramsey spectroscopy in the frame of a two-level atom was previously developed \cite{Yudin_2009,Yudin_2010}.
-The main contribution to the shift of the central Ramsey fringe was shown to be proportional to $T^{-1} (\Delta_{\text{off-res}}/\Omega_0)$, where $\Omega_0$ is the one-photon Rabi frequency.
-Similar to this approach, we represent the shift (in Hz units) for CPT Ramsey spectroscopy in the following form
+A simple analytical expression for the off-resonant shift for one-photon Ramsey spectroscopy of optical transitions in two-level atoms was previously developed \cite{Yudin_2009,Yudin_2010}.
+There, a Taylor-series expansion of the excited-state population around the central Ramsey fringe was found in terms of $\Delta_{\text{off-res}}$.
+The main contribution to the shift of the central fringe was shown to be proportional to $T^{-1} (\Delta_{\text{off-res}}/\Omega_0)$, where $\Omega_0$ is the one-photon Rabi frequency during the pulses.